View the “Notices” page for 2018 updates

 The Big Boquillas Ranch, “Big Bo”, is the largest working cattle ranch in Arizona and one of the top 25 largest working cattle ranches in the United States.
-It is comprised of approximately 750,000 acres of which about 500,000 acres are private land and 250,000 are Arizona State Trust land.
+It is comprised of approximately 750,000 acres of which about 500,000 acres are private land and 250,000 are Arizona State Trust land (remember AZ State Trust Land is NOT public land).
 The Ranch provides an incredible environment for both cattle and wildlife.
-Permanent water comes from one main well, numerous pumps, plus 400 miles of pipeline, 110 steel storage tanks, 150 water troughs and 130 dirt stock tanks.
+Permanent water comes from 1 main well, numerous pumps, plus 400 miles of pipeline, 110 steel storage tanks, 150 water troughs and 130 dirt stock tanks.
 Big Bo maintains hundreds of miles of roads, a thousand miles of fencing, plus corrals and holding pastures.

 The Big Boquillas Ranch is a working cattle ranch first and foremost.
 As you can imagine, this is a very large business operation.
 We do feel that our cattle operation can coexist with hunters, with benefits to both.
-A specific set of Ranch Rules has been developed to provide defined structure to allowable hunter activities.
+A specific set of Ranch Rules has been developed to provide defined structure to allowable FAIRCHASE hunter activities.
 The intent of these rules is to minimize conflict and to lessen the economic impact on the cattle operation.
 Questions about the ranch rules will be discussed more in the FAQs link.
-The net income from the Ranch Access Permit fees will be used to off-set expenses for ranch maintenance of roads, fences and water improvements.
+The net income from the Ranch Access Permit fees will be used to off-set expenses for ranch maintenance of roads, fences and water improvements, which not only benefit the cattle operation, but benefit the wildlife and hunting experience on the ranch.
 There are always impacts from public recreation and wildlife use to landowners.
-We feel by implementing this program it can benefit all parties involved
+By implementing this hunting access program, it will benefit all parties involved.

-2013 will be our first year implementing this program on the Big Boquillas Ranch and there may be challenges for all involved.
-However, we feel that by working together in a collaborative fashion we can make improvements for each year that follows.
+2013 was the first year of implementing this program on the Big Boquillas Ranch and there were some challenges.
+However, we feel that by working together in a collaborative fashion we have made improvements each year that has followed.

-This will be a do it yourself hunting program.
-There will not be any ranch sponsored guides or outfitters like many other ranches in and out of state.
+This is a do it yourself FAIRCHASE hunting program.
+There are not any ranch sponsored guides or outfitters like many other ranches in and out of state.
 If you choose to hire a guide or an outfitter, you may do so.
-The permit link will explain each permit and its cost.
+The hunt access rates page will explain each permit and its cost.
 We feel this program is fair to everyone with the same rules applying to hunters, hunter assistants, junior hunters, and guides and outfitters.
 The Ranch Rules and individual permit descriptions clearly explain what is expected of you.
 Your hunt success will largely depend on what you expect from your hunt, your skill and ability, your desire, your effort, etc. We think this program will benefit the ethical hunter that is looking for a quality hunting experience.